Who Wants to Be a Millionaire? (British game show): Charles Ingram cheating scandal

 In September 2001, British Army Major Charles Ingram correctly answered the £500,000 and £1,000,000 questions, after initially favouring an incorrect answer for each; this led to suspicion of cheating.
 While reviewing the recording, the production staff made a connection between Fastest Finger First contestant Tecwen Whittock's coughing and Ingram's answers; they also noticed that Ingram's wife Diana had coughed before Ingram changed his answer on the £32,000 question.
 Believing that cheating had occurred, the production company Celador withheld the winnings, suspended the broadcast of Ingram's run, and reported the incident to police.
 Both the Ingrams and Whittock were charged with "procuring the execution of a valuable security by deception", and taken to Southwark Crown Court in 2003.

 During the four-week long trial, the prosecution presented a recording of Ingram's second day on Who Wants to Be a Millionaire?, pager telephone records which were theorised to be a result of practice for a discarded scheme in which four pagers would be hidden on Ingram's body, and testimony from one of the production staff and a "Fastest Finger First" contestant attending the recording, Larry Whitehurst.
 Although the defence provided evidence claiming Whittock's coughing was a result of dust allergies and a hay fever he was suffering from, and Whittock himself testified against the accusations, footage showed that Whittock was not coughing when he became a contestant after Ingram.
 On 7 April 2003, the group were found guilty, with all three given suspended prison sentences and fines.
 The Ingrams were later ordered to pay legal costs within two months of the trial's conclusion.
-On 24 July 2003, the British Army ordered Charles Ingram to resign his commission as a Major, in the wake of the trial.
-To this day, they are still trying to appeal their case, evidently continuing to deny their wrongdoings.
+On 24 July 2003, the British Army ordered Charles Ingram to resign his commission as a major, in the wake of the trial.